Lorenzovagliano/Game-PerdidosNoIcex/README.md

 * Tables and boxes can be pushed as long as there is an empty space behind them in the direction of movement.
   * Boxes will be destroyed if moved towards an occupied space, including ghosts.
 However, tables can occupy the same space as a ghost.
 * The player can move over ghosts, but they consume twice as many movement points as a normal space, even when another object is moved while on top of them.
-* To pass through spider webs, the hero needs to obtain the scissors, which allows them to cut through them.
+* To pass through spider webs, the hero needs to obtain the scissors, which allows them to cut through the webs.
 ---
 **Warning:**
 Although the menu has 8 level options, only 4 levels have been implemented so far.